release-engineering/metadata-extension/README.md

 # Installation
 Place in the Maven installation lib/ext directory or for Maven 3.3.1 above using Core Extensions ( https://maven.apache.org/docs/3.3.1/release-notes.html )

+# Usage
+Once the extension is installed it will automatically create a `build.metadata` in the target build directory (or appropriate subdirectory thereof) so that it is packaged within the artifact.

+To disable the extension set `metadata.extension.disable` to true.